 Leigh’s vision for Lady McKell was a “Wattle on Steroids”!

 Lady McKell arrived in Melbourne on route from Sydney, on Friday 28 August 1998.
-Over the next 15 months she was dramatically transformed from a bedraggled utilitarian commuter ferry into a luxury hospitality cruise ship designed for entertaining in superb style.
+Over the next 15 months she was dramatically transformed from a bedraggled utilitarian commuter ferry into a classic hospitality cruise ship designed for entertaining in superb style.

 The ships rebuild involved dry docking for hull repairs, removal of the aft wheel house and the complete guttering of the passenger saloons.
 Once rusted superstructure and decks were renewed, a modern well equipped galley and bar were installed.
 All new modern amenities were fitted during the refurbishment.
 Traditional rich timber panelling complimented by plush red